Yoav666s/dnd-wiki/collections/_monsters/basic-rules/awakened-shrub.md

 actions: |
   **Rake.** Melee Weapon Attack: +1 to hit, reach 5 ft., one target.
 Hit: 1 (1d4 - 1) slashing damage.
 legendary_actions: ""
-description: "An awakened shrub is an ordinary shrub given sentience and mobility by the awaken spell or similar magic."
 excerpt: "Small Plant, Unaligned"
 source: "Basic Rules"
 ---